cabolanoz/bowling/README.md

 Run

-In bash, go to the project folder and run
+In bash, go to the project folder and run;

     $ ruby play.rb normal_game.txt